ASU-Vibe-Coding-Centre/mcp-learning/06-integration-patterns/checkpoint.md

 - ✓ Completed the practical exercise
 - ✓ Debugged all scenarios
 - ✓ Rated yourself 3+ on all self-assessment items
-- ✓ Tested servers with Claude Desktop or Inspector
+- ✓ Tested servers with Cursor IDE or Inspector

 **You're ready for Module 06: Security & Best Practices!**